phijano/philo/README.md

 ```
 all times in miliseconds.

-* number_of_times_each_philosopher_must_eat is an optional argument: if all philosophers eat at least number_of_times_each_philosopher_must_eat times, the simulation will stop.
+number_of_times_each_philosopher_must_eat is an optional argument:

+If all philosophers eat at least number_of_times_each_philosopher_must_eat times, the simulation will stop.
 If not specified, the simulation will stop with the death of a philosopher.